reallySmooll/slou/USAGE.md

 int main()
 {
-    // You can create a new variable with your custom format, or pass it directly to the constructor. std::string format = "{projectName} - [{level}] ({time}): {message}";
+    // You can create a new variable with your custom format, or pass it directly to the format() function. std::string format = "{projectName} - [{level}] ({time}): {message}";

-    slou::Logger logger("slou", "%X", true, false, "slou.log", format);
+    slou::Logger logger("slou");

+    logger.format(format); // This function is new as of v1.2.0

     logger.Log(logger.INFO, "Hello, world!");